RodgerOliver/ethical-hacking/README.md

 ### Wireshark

 Use Wireshark to sniff the traffic of a network card.
-If tou are the MITM you can sniff the trafic of the target computet too.
+If you are the MITM you can sniff the traffic of the target computer too.

 # Gaining Access

-## Server Side Attacks
+## Server-Side Attacks

 Don't require user interaction.
 All is needed is the target IP.
 If you can ping the IP, go and hack it.